Compositional Quantum Field Theory: An axiomatic presentation: Gluings: A new perspective

 We let $\Gamma$ be the blue component of $\partial X$, and we take $\eta:\Sigma\sqcup \Gamma\to \partial X$ to be the obvious inclusion.
 Gluing triviality on $(X,\eta)$ is provided by the function $f$ from the left-hand side to the right-hand side of the following picture:

-The upper left corner of the diagram in Definition~\ref{sliceregionsdefinition} in this case is equal to the disjoint union of the top closed string of $S$ and the blue closed strings on $\partial X$. \end{ex}
+The upper left corner of the diagram in Definition~\ref{sliceregionsdefinition} in this case is equal to the disjoint union of the top closed string of $S$ and the closed strings on $\partial X$ (blue). \end{ex}

 \begin{rem} The construction presented in Example~\ref{exsliceregionsclosed} is generic, in the sense that for every closed hypersurface $\Sigma$, the cylinder $\Sigma\times [0,1]$, with boundary decomposition $\Sigma\sqcup\overline{\Sigma}\to\partial (\Sigma\times [0,1])$ provided by the inclusions of $\Sigma$ and $\overline{\Sigma}$ in $\Sigma\times [0,1]$ as $\Sigma\times\left\{1\right\}$ and $\Sigma\times \left\{0\right\}$ is a slice region on $\Sigma$.
 Every closed hypersurface thus admits a slice region. \end{rem}